lancewilhelm/horizon-extended/README.md

 I love the color themes and warm tone of Horizon, but it was missing a couple things and semantic highlighting.

+Recommended Font: Fira Code w/ ligatures enabled

-This is version one and only has one dark theme and one measly attempt at a light theme.
-A better readme and more features/themes will come as the theme is used and tested!
+I only have the main dark theme and a light theme that is based primarily off of the highlighting colors from the dark theme.
+The light theme struggles with bracket colorizer 2 as the brackets are hard to see.
+Some customizaiton may be needed for bracket colors.
+Also, the light theme is VERY colorful.
+If you can't handle the rainbow then stay away.
+A better readme and more features/themes will come as the theme is used and tested.

 **Enjoy!**